dupark3/ChemistBattleship/README.md

 # Build Instructions:
 To build, you can either use CMake (instructions [here](https://cmake.org/install/) or g++ compiler.

-For CMake, configure your cmake file in the folder with all the soruce code.
+For CMake, configure your cmake file in the folder with all the soruce code and execute `make`.

 For g++ on Linux, execute the following command inside the folder with the source code:

     g++ -std=c++14 main.cpp game.cpp gameboard.cpp AI.cpp player.cpp periodic_table.cpp -o PeriodicTableBattleship

 # PERIODIC TABLE BATTLESHIP VERSION 1.04